 The wall in Israel is 99.9 percent effective.

 Only one-tenth (33 miles) of the Israeli barrier with Palestinian territories is an eight-meter (25-foot) concrete wall.
-The other 90 percent is a two-meter (6-foot) high electronic fence.
-As for “99.9 percent,” these numbers are a fantasy.
+The other 90 percent is a two-meter (six-foot) high electronic fence.
+As for 99.9 percent, that would not apply to the barrier along the West Bank.
 The New York Times in 2016 reported on a vast smuggling industry that easily evades the Israeli security fence and wall that divides Israeli and Palestinian areas.

 U.S. officials have blocked nearly 4,000 known or suspected terrorists from entering the country.